 It is never too early.
 We encourage researchers to seek advice in the planning and design phases of their project, rather than after data collection.
 You do NOT need to have data in hand for us to help you.
 You also may use our services more than one time for the same project.
 Priority is given to researchers in the design and proposal phases of research.

 HOW LONG will it take?

 This service is not designed to provide immediate assistance.
 Most projects take 6-8 weeks to complete after the initial meeting.
 This allows us time to discuss your project, ask follow-up questions, and provide you with a written final report.
 Projects are adopted by the seminar based on researcher amenability to the process, estimated needs, and availability of the students in the seminar.

 Are services available in the summer?

 No, the seminar does not run in the summer.
-You many, however, submit a request during the summer to ensure timely assistance during Fall semester.
-Contact the SCRS for assistance during the summer.
+You many, however, submit a request during the summer to potentially obtain assistance during Fall semester.
+Contact SCRS for assistance during the summer.

 Will you do my analysis for me?